petersulyok/smfc/ARCHITECTURE.md

 `FULL` is re-latched on a running system); a lost control state is still caught every iteration by `_check_fan_mode()`.
 On real X11SCH-LN4F reboots the BMC comes up already in `FULL`, so this step routinely skips.
-A platform that cannot acquire control at all — an X14 zone refusing the manual mode latch, which is how an H14 board behaves — raises here and `smfc` exits with code 8.
+A platform that cannot acquire control at all — an X14 zone refusing the manual mode latch — raises here and `smfc` exits with code 8.

 Important: controller construction issues **no** IPMI fan writes — each controller's `__init__` only calls `get_temp()` — so there is no inter-controller